asa55/PiBlocks/README.md

 # This code is used to show how Pi can be calculated from elastic collisions between two blocks on a frictionless surface

 ## Before you look at my code, this [guy's visualizations are way cooler](https://prajwalsouza.github.io/Experiments/Colliding-Blocks.html)!
-## My simulation is still interesting though since it lets you stably and quickly calculate way more digits of pi
+## My simulation does add a few minor details as I focused on demonstrations that supplement an analytical proof (to be linked n the near future) as to why the number of collisions approximates pi

 ## There is a thorough discussion in the Jupyter Notebook, which you can interact with live in your browser (using Binder)